casseopea2/hello-world/README.md

 Learning

 Chantal here, re-inventing myself, would love a new carreer after being retired for 10 years!
-My passion seems to be computers and I now find myself very curious about their foundation.
+My passion seems to be computer programming, very curious and eager to learn how it's done!